geoffreylewis/caesar_cipher/README.md

 **Version 0.6**
 *5/20/2024*
+* Added a banner logo for the beginning of the program.
 * Added "if/else" statements to encryption/decryption function that account for non-letter characters.
 * Essentially, non-letter characters will remain as they are; they won't disappear or change.
 * Created an "if" statement for the initial encode/decode choice that takes effect based off other choices.